Telescopes for Planets

 To stand a chance of revealing detail on the planets visually, a telescope needs to deliver:

-An accurate focuser is vital at high powers on planets.
+An accurate focuser, like this Feather Touch from Starlight Instruments, is vital at high powers on planets.

 The traditional planetary telescope is the long-focus refractor.
 Refractors tend to work well on planets, if they are good optically, because of the following factors: